hawkchen/kendoui/kendouiSpreadsheet.md

+# Quick Evaluation Report

 # Rendering massive cells
 * only render a limit number of cells according to visible ranges (columns x rows) check $('.k-spreadsheet-cell').size()
 * can render more than 10 million cells (10c x 1,000,000r)
 * scrolling down to 1000000 row is smooth and doesn't have blank page